Planning and management of tropical flora, or biodiversity and ecosystem management.

-As part of the Queensland Herbarium’s State-wide Regional Ecosystems (RE) Mapping Programme, ATH staff are mapping (at 1:100,000 scale) REs for the Cape York Peninsula and Einasleigh Uplands bioregions and parts of the Channel Country bioregion (highlighted in the map below) and the Gulf Plains bioregion.
+As part of the Queensland Herbarium’s state-wide Regional Ecosystems (RE) Mapping program, ATH staff are mapping (at 1:100,000 scale) Cape York Peninsula (CYP) and Einasleigh Uplands (EIU) bioregions.
 Mapping and survey is being done in blocks of 1:250,000 scale map sheets.

 Numerical classification of Regional Ecosystems and patterns of plant diversity distribution

 Eda Addicott (MPhil candidate), Susan Laurance (JCU), John Neldner (DSITIA), Darren Crayn